danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

     {% img src: 20160616-DSCF7593, alt: Max searching for the puncture. %}
   </div>

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}Another old watchtower.
+This time on the dismantled railway we attempted to follow, before bailing back down to the main road.
+Also pictured here is the _Daring Dutchie_ we were cycling with for the day.{% endfigcaption %}
 {% endfigure %}

 We dropped back onto the main roads, which turned out not to be quite as busy as we’d expected, pushing on to Dubrovnik.
 The three of us had lunch before Dutchie went to find the hostel she planned to stay in for a few days, while Max and I went through our usual procedure of finding a last-minute bargain on [Booking.com](https://www.booking.com/city/hr/dubrovnik.en.html?aid=1320828&no_rooms=1&group_adults=1 "Book a room in Dubrovnik now") for the night.